 The Company in certain circumstances may need to request a trading halt from the ASX to maintain the efficient trading of its securities.
-The Chairman in consultation with the Board will make decisions in relation to trading halts and the only personnel authorised to request a trading halt on behalf of the Company will be the Chairman and the Company Secretary.
+The Chair and CEO of Future Generation Global in consultation with the Board will make decisions in relation to trading halts and the only personnel authorised to request a trading halt on behalf of the Company will be the Chair and the Company Secretary.